 If the course you are teaching is a credit course and appears on the time schedule, you will not need to request a course from UWB Learning Technologies.
-For those who need non-course sites or "shell" sites for moving content over from Blackboard should request a course from UWB Learning Technologies: Course Request Form.
+For those who need non-course sites or "shell" sites for moving content over from Blackboard should request a course using the UWB Learning Technologies: Course Request Form.

 As soon as the time schedule for each quarter is released, your courses will show up in Canvas.

 Students are automatically enrolled in the course when they enroll through the University course registration system.
 Students will not have to self-enroll in Canvas courses.

 In Canvas, you can manually cross-list sections, meaning that you can have multiple sections of the same course in one Canvas classroom.
 This allows you to use only one course for content and instruction, rather than multiple Canvas classrooms.
-UW Seattle has outlined this process here:
+Our tutorial for combining courses will take you through this process.

 How do I set a page I created as my course home page?